lisabecker/PM_CoreferenceResolution/README.md

 # PM_CoreferenceResolution
 Corpuslingusitic comparison study of coreference resolution for German and Dutch across the news and literary genres.
 The systems tested are sieved-based for Dutch (Cranenburgh, 2019) and mention- ranking CorZu for German (Klenner et al., 2010).
 The sieved-based system results more robust across genres, while the German one is unsurprisingly biased towards the genre used for its training.
+Since this is a purely Corpuslinguistic study, it doesn't contain any code but only the Excel and final paper.